cryptoinhero/zurbank/src/zurbank/doc/release-notes/mastercore-0.0.9.2-release-notes.md

 ZURBank v0.0.9.2
 ==================

 v0.0.9.2 is a minor release and not consensus critical in terms of the Zus Layer protocol rules.
-Due to recent events related to the Bitcoin network, it is recommended to upgrade to this version.
+Due to recent events related to the Zurcoin network, it is recommended to upgrade to this version.

 Please report bugs using the issue tracker on GitHub: